sendgrid/sendgrid-php/TROUBLESHOOTING.md

 <a name="migrating"></a>
 ## Migrating from v2 to v3

+In this context, we are referring to the version of the SendGrid API.

 Please review [our guide](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/how_to_migrate_from_v2_to_v3_mail_send.html) on how to migrate from v2 to v3.

 <a name="v2"></a>
 ## Continue Using v2

+In this context, we are referring to the version of the SendGrid API.

 [Here](https://github.com/sendgrid/sendgrid-php/tree/75970eb82f5629e66db4d6da08ff7ef0c507e9b0) is the last working version with v2 support.